 Social technology and LGBTQ people in the rural Midwest (2015-2018)

 This long-term ethnographic investigated the uses of social technologies, particularly social media, by LGBTQ people in the rural Midwest.
-I am interested in the ways rural LGBTQ people use social media to navigate identity-based resources and information, social relationships, and the need for community space in lieu of resources typically utilized by LGBTQ populations in urban areas (e.g. bars, bookstores, community centers).
+I focused on how rural LGBTQ people use social media to navigate identity-based resources and information, social relationships, and the need for community space in lieu of resources typically utilized by LGBTQ populations in urban areas (e.g. bars, bookstores, community centers).
 Results of this research appear in Information, Communication & Society (PDF; blog post).